 Jobs at the Department of Health and Social Care

 We are currently recruiting to a variety of roles.
 Please visit the Civil Service Jobs website for more details and to apply.

-All Department of Health (DH) jobs are advertised on the Civil Service Jobs website.
+All Department of Health and Social Care (DHSC) jobs are advertised on the Civil Service Jobs website.
 We also advertise in national and local media.

 Vacancies on our boards and committees are listed below or on the Public Appointments website.

-The Department of Health values and promotes diversity and is committed to equality of opportunity for all.
+The Department of Health and Social Care values and promotes diversity and is committed to equality of opportunity for all.

 Jobs in the NHS

 If you’re interested in working for the NHS, see the NHS Jobs website.

 Committee on Carcinogenicity of Chemicals in Food, Consumer Products and the Environment (COC) – 2 members (EC17-69)

 The COC provides independent advice to government departments and agencies on the potential carcinogenicity of chemicals used in pesticides, pharmaceuticals and other products.